sohailsajid79/EC2-WordPress-Terraform-Deployment/README.md

 This project demonstrates the deployment of a WordPress site on an EC2 instance using Terraform.
 The configuration creates a public subnet by associating a route table with an Internet Gateway, making the instances in the subnet accessible from the internet.
 The deployment includes setting up a VPC, subnet, internet gateway, route table, security group, EC2 instance, and an Elastic IP.

+SSH on to the EC2 instance and configure the webserver with further installation of Apache, PHP, MySQL and phpMyAdmin.

 # Architecture

 [![Linux](https://img.shields.io/badge/Linux-FCC624?style=for-the-badge&logo=linux&logoColor=black)](https://www.linux.org/)